putyourlightson/craft-blitz/docs/README.md

  </form>
 ```

-In the case above it would make sense to add `ajax/.*` as an excluded URI pattern in the plugin settings.

 ## Cron Jobs
 Create cron jobs using the following console commands to refresh expired or flagged cache on a scheduled basis.
 If entries are generally posted or expire on the hour then a good schedule might be every hour at 5 minutes past the hour.
 Change `/usr/bin/php` to the PHP path (if different).